7 Steps to Successfully Prepare for Open Enrollment 2021

 - Develop a Strategic Schedule: Planning ahead can help ensure a smooth open enrollment, happier clients, and a more relaxing holiday season.
 Use this strategic schedule to ensure you’re up to speed and ready to hit the ground running when November arrives.

 - Communicate Early (and Often): Set a few communication-based goals heading into open enrollment.
-The sooner you reach out to staff with information about benefits administration—including when the process begins and how it works—the better chance you have at improving employee engagement and readiness.
+The sooner you reach out to staff with information about open enrollment and benefits administration—including when the process begins and how it works—the better chance you have at improving employee engagement and readiness.

 - Ask Your Broker Questions: Is your broker right for your organization?
 Use this list of 10 questions to learn more about the process of open enrollment and how prepared your current broker is for benefits administration.